Two of the main causes of cost “blowouts” on construction projects in Florida are delays and extra work requests.

 If you are an owner, contractor, or design professional facing claims related to delays or extra work, the construction claim attorneys at Bennett Legal Group in Maitland can advise on the next steps and represent you.

-What causes construction delays?
+What causes construction delays in Florida?

 In Florida, construction project delays are categorized according to whether or not they resulted from a legitimate cause.